t-student/websource/content/post/logistic01-ORs.md

 grp           1.2975     0.4308   3.012   0.0026 **
 {{< /highlight >}}

 Exponentiating the parameter estimates gives us the *odds ratios*.
 An odds ratio (OR) just tells us how odd things get relative to a reference level.
-So, say the probability of getting through the week without treatment is about 0.1, i.e. we have about a 10% chance of getting through the week unscathed (literally and financial) by our eager brain surgeon.
-This corresponds to a baseline odds of $\frac{1}{0.9} = 1.11$.
-If the OR turned out to be 2 then all this means is that the odds of getting through the week if you had the anti-psychotic is 2 times the odds of the other group, i.e. roughly 2.22.
-In probability terms this equals $\frac{2.22}{3.22} = 0.67$ i.e. there is a higher proability of getting through the week.
+So, say the probability of getting through the week without treatment is about 0.1, i.e. we have about a 10% chance of getting through the week unscathed (literally and financially) by our eager-beaver brain surgeon -- let's call him Zsolt.
+This corresponds to a baseline odds of $\frac{p}{1-p} = \frac{0.1}{0.9} = 0.111$.
+If the OR turned out to be 2 then all this means is that the odds of getting through the week if you had the anti-psychotic is 2 times the odds of the other group, i.e. roughly 0.222.
+In probability terms this equals $\frac{odds}{1 + odds} = \frac{0.22}{1 + 0.22} = 0.18$ i.e. there is a higher proability of getting through the week.

 Now, in the model results shown above, the odds ratio for group membership is actually $exp(1.2975) = 3.66$.
-Following the ideas above, the interpretation is that, on average, the active treatment increases the odds of getting through the week without having to schedule a frontal labotomy by about 3.7 times than the people that have the placebo.
+Following the ideas above, the interpretation is that, on average, the active treatment increases the odds of getting through the week without having to schedule a frontal labotomy by about 3.7 times than the people that get the placebo.
 The 95% confidence interval for the OR is 1.66 to 9.22. [**OMG, I LITERALLY CAN'T EVEN!!!!**&!!**](https://www.youtube.com/watch?v=8ruJBKFrRCk) - let's go write up our paper and get this genius published!

 Hang-on, cool your boots poodle - let's take a step back and imagine another scenario where we get the following results: